derhollaender/set-git-user-for-remote/README.md

 - `john-doe-the-coder` and `john.coder75@yahoo.com` __IF__ the remote url of the repository matches the regex `(github\\.com)`
 - `john-bb` and `john.coder75@yahoo.com` __IF__ the remote url of the repository matches the regex `(github\\.com)`
 - `John Doe` and `john.doe@gmail.com` __IF__ none of the other regexes match

-For more information and examples, refer to the [git-users.json.example](https://github.com/derhollaender/set-git-user-for-remote/git-users.json.example) file in the GitHub repository.